Squire Family Genealogy Pages

 • In the sixties, I played table tennis competitively for a few years.
 Do not remember much except I played in a hall at Parkside (Adelaide suburb).

 • I used to do crosswords, and regularly did the 'Mr Wisdom's Whopper' in the Australasian Post weekly magazine.
-I sometimes wish I could find the time to still do them.
+The crosswords are still published, and I wish I could find more time to do them more often.

 • In the seventies, I played 'Contract Bridge' every lunch hour at work.
 I enjoyed this but never found a regular group since then, that fitted in my schedule.
 I also liked chess, but that also fell by the wayside for lack of a playing partner.